cxharris/testing-the-docs-source/docs/doc-testing/prerequisites.md

 If possible, install the software packages in the order in which they appear in this section - it makes some parts of this setup process a little easier.

-If you are unfamiliar with these software packages, and generally noodling around with your computer, you may find these early steps frustrating.
+If you are unfamiliar with these software packages, and a bit nervous about noodling around with your computer, you may find these early steps frustrating.
 The truth is, all computers are different and no set of installation instructions can be guaranteed to work in all cases.
 So please don't get despondent if it takes a little time to get this right - know that thousands of people before you have probably encountered the same issues and that help is often just a couple of internet searches away.

 If you have already installed one or more of these packages, just skip the relevant section.
 ## Git